Who is Refugee

 • Human right abuses and torture

-WHAT CHALLENGES DO REFUGEES FACE IN HONG KONG?
+WHAT CHALLENGES DO THEY FACE IN HONG KONG?

 • Complicated process to file a non-refoulement claim